zhaofenqiang/S3Map/README.md

                         None)
   --device {GPU,CPU}    The device for running the model. (default: GPU)
 ```
-5. Use paraview to visualize all generated .vtk surfaces, or [read_vtk](https://github.com/zhaofenqiang/S3Map/blob/a96c103f66db443ba52cdafee28af798a527fc54/sphericalunet/utils/vtk.py#L26) into python environment for further processing.
+5. Use [paraview](https://www.paraview.org/) to visualize all generated .vtk surfaces, or [read_vtk](https://github.com/zhaofenqiang/S3Map/blob/a96c103f66db443ba52cdafee28af798a527fc54/sphericalunet/utils/vtk.py#L26) into python environment for further processing.

-## Re-train the model on a new dataset
+## Train a new model on a new dataset
 After data prepration, modify the train.py file to match the training data in your own path.
 Then, run:
 ```
 python S3Map_train.py